 - Amelia Edwards publishes the first edition of A THOUSAND MILES UP the NILE.

 - John Gardiner Wilkinson publishes Manners and Customs of the Ancient Egyptians.

 - C.B.
 Klunzinger publishes UPPER EGYPT: ITS PEOPLE and ITS PRODUCTS

 - Ruth St Denis is born.

-- British occupy Egypt in the name of bondholders. essentially appending Egypt to the British empire.
+- British occupy Egypt in the id of bondholders. essentially appending Egypt to the British empire.

 - Burma becomes an Indian province.

 - Indian National Congress is formed.